TosbackCgusBridge-Bot/CGUs-versions/Ign/Privacy Policy.md

 _California Residents_.
 In accordance with the California Online Privacy Protection Act, we may collect Personal Information about your online activities when you use the Services.
 While we give our users many avenues to opt out of providing Personal Information, we do not respond to Web browsers’ “do not track” signals.
 California’s “Shine the Light” law, Civil Code Section 1798.83, permits our users who are California residents to periodically request and obtain certain information about any Personal Information disclosed to third parties for direct marketing purposes.
 If you are a California resident and wish to make such a request or if you wish for us to refrain from gathering your Personal Information, please submit your request in writing to the contact details set out in Section 17 below.

 _EU Residents_.
 GDPR provides certain rights for EU residents.
 You may decline to share certain information with us, in which case we may not be able to provide some of the features and functionality of the Services.
 These rights include, in accordance with applicable law, the right to object to or request the restriction of processing of your information, and to request access to, rectification, erasure and portability of your own information.
 Where we process your information on the basis of your consent, you have the right to withdraw that consent (noting that such withdrawal does not affect the lawfulness of any Processing performed prior to the date on which we receive notice of such withdrawal, and does not prevent the Processing of your Personal Information in reliance upon any other available legal bases).
 Requests should be submitted by contacting us using the DSAR Portal.
-If you are an EU resident and have any unresolved privacy concern that we have not addressed satisfactorily after contacting us, you have the right to contact the appropriate EU Supervisory Authority and lodge a complaint.
+If you are an EU resident and have any unresolved privacy concern, you have the right to contact the appropriate EU Supervisory Authority and lodge a complaint.

 *   **Terms of Use**